standard-for-public-code/standard-for-public-code/criteria/require-review.md

 * Version control systems SHOULD NOT accept non-reviewed contributions in release versions.
 * Reviews SHOULD happen within two business days.
 * Performing reviews by multiple reviewers is OPTIONAL.

-## Why this is important

-* Increases codebase quality.
-* Reduces security risks as well as operational risks.
-* Creates a culture of making every contribution great.
-* Catches the most obvious mistakes that could happen.
-* Gives contributors the security that their contributions are only accepted if they really add value.
-* Assures contributors of a guaranteed time for feedback or collaborative improvement.
-* Prompt reviews increase both rate of delivery and contributor engagement.

 ## What this does not do